mattppal/blog/src/content/blog/making-the-most-of-airflow.md

 DAaaS applies mainly to the transformation (warehouse) layer, but operates under a building block approach— architects design SQL patterns that can be implemented by a wide audience, eliminating bottlenecks.
 We can do the same with Airflow— start with the _building blocks_ of a DAG instead of the DAG itself!

 Define reusable imports to do things like write, read, and transform data using the AstroSDK, then pull those task "blocks" into your DAGs.
-Note that Astro's framework simplifies the process of transforming dags as well, by minimizing the friction to transforming in _either_ SQL or Python.
+Note that Astro's framework simplifies the process of transforming DAGs as well, by minimizing the friction to transforming in _either_ SQL or Python.

 By following this pattern, you'll improve the DRY-ness of your code _and_ improve the efficacy of your data team:

 - Junior engineers will benefit, as they can focus on implementing building blocks rather than writing them from scratch.
 This is easier to review and unblocks downstream work.
-- Senior engineers will benefit, since they can focus on patterns and architecture, amplifying impact.
+- Senior engineers will benefit since they can focus on patterns and architecture, amplifying impact.
-- The _team_ will benefit, since more will get done, problems will be solved, and everyone's time will be freed to pursue meaningful projects, it's a win-win-win!
+- The _team_ will benefit since more will get done, problems will be solved, and everyone's time will be freed to pursue meaningful projects, it's a win-win-win!

 <img src="/posts/making-the-most-of-airflow/biden.gif"  width="40%">

 These features are things new tools like [Mage](https://mage.ai) or [Dagster](https://dagster.io/) do exceptionally well— they allow "architects" to create reusable blocks of code that are then stitched together by downstream users.
-Even better, their user-friendly GUIs and testing frameworks come out-of-the-box.
+Even better, their user-friendly GUIs and testing frameworks come out of the box.

 For those in Airflow-land, however, the AstroSDK is a great way to implement similar functionality on your own.